Libius Severus

-Libius Severus, sometimes enumerated as Severus III, was Western Roman emperor from November 19, 461 to his death on November 14, 465.
+Libius Severus (died November 14, 465), sometimes enumerated as Severus III, was Western Roman emperor from November 19, 461 until his death.
 A native of Lucania, Severus was the fourth of the so-called "Shadow Emperors" who followed the deposition of the Valentinianic dynasty in 455.
 He ruled for just under four years, attaining the throne after his predecessor, Majorian, was overthrown by his magister militum, Ricimer.
-Severus was the first of a series of emperors who were highly dependent on the general, and it is often presumed that Ricimer held most of the de facto power during Severus' reign.
+Severus was the first of a series of emperors who were highly dependent on the general, and it is often presumed that Ricimer held most of the de facto power during Severus's reign.

-Severus' reign was marked by diplomatic tension and an erosion of Rome's control over the non-Italian provinces.
+Severus's reign was marked by diplomatic tension and an erosion of Rome's control over the non-Italian provinces.
 Diplomatically, Severus failed to secure the eastern emperor Leo's recognition, and the alliance Majorian had made with Vandal king Gaiseric crumbled as the Vandals raided Italy.
-In Gaul and Dalmatia officials loyal to Majorian refused to submit to Severus' rule, and Northern Italy was invaded by the Alans.
+In Gaul and Dalmatia officials loyal to Majorian refused to submit to Severus's rule, and Northern Italy was invaded by the Alans.

 Severus remains an extremely obscure figure.
 The ancient sources are almost completely mute on his life and character.
 Because of the size of Ricimer's influence, no single imperial action can be definitively attributed to Severus; thus the extent of Ricimer's control over imperial affairs during the reign of Severus remains a point of contention among scholars.

 Name

-Modern scholars are in agreement that Severus' first two names are Libius Severus.
-However, in Late Latin, the interchanging of b and v became common, and thus Severus' cognomen is sometimes rendered incorrectly as Livius.
+Modern scholars are in agreement that Severus's first two names are Libius Severus.
+However, in Late Latin, the interchanging of b and v became common, and thus Severus's cognomen is sometimes rendered incorrectly as Livius.

 In addition to these two names, Severus is sometimes referred to by a third name, Serpentius.
 The Chronicon Paschale uses only this name for the emperor, and the chronicle of Theophanes the Confessor uses both Severus and Serpentius.
 Modern scholars are divided as to the authority of this attribution: some (including the PLRE) say the text is corrupt and its meaning uncertain, while others argue it was a signum or supernomen deriving from the word for serpent.
 Among those who accept the name, its source—whether it is of Eastern or Western origin—is also disputed.